gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 (if he measures along the anti-parallel direction) will be $$-1$$.

-But Bob does not know Alice measured.
-Bob does not know Alice got $$+1$$.
-Bob just sees $$-1$$ — which he would have gotten with 50% probability anyway.
+But Bob does not know that Alice measured, and he does not know what she got.
+He just sees $$-1$$, which he would have gotten with 50% probability anyway.

-The nonlocal correlation is only visible when Alice and Bob **compare their results** — which requires classical communication, limited by the speed of light.
+The nonlocal correlation is only visible when Alice and Bob **compare their results**, which requires classical communication, limited by the speed of light.

 More precisely:

-Bob's marginal distribution —
-the probability of his outcomes, ignoring Alice's results — is independent of Alice's measurement setting:
+Bob's marginal distribution, the probability of his outcomes, ignoring Alice's results, is independent of Alice's measurement setting:

 $$P(B = +1 | \hat{b}) = \frac{1}{2}$$
 regardless of what $$\hat{a}$$ Alice chose.

-The nonlocality is in the **joint distribution** — in the correlations — not in the marginal distributions.
+The nonlocality is in the **joint distribution**, in the correlations, not in the marginal distributions.

 You cannot signal with entanglement because you cannot control which outcome you get.